 – In this article, we have learned that a Control Valve can vary the flow of a liquid or gas used in a process.

-– We also learned that a Control Valve can be one of two main types, Linear or Rotary, and that we can use a fail-safe type of Valve in critical areas.
+– We also learned that there are two main types of control valves, Linear or Rotary, and that we can use a fail-safe type of Valve in critical areas.

 – Finally, we introduced you to how Control Valves are controlled by the use of PID instructions in the PLC or DCS system.

 If you would like to get additional training on a similar subject please let us know in the comment section.

 Check back with us soon for more automation control topics.

 Got a friend, client, or colleague who could use some of this information?
 Please share this article.

 Posted on Sep 7, 2020

 In this blog post, you’ll learn about the mindset that helped me getting a PLC programming job with NO experience.
 This is my personal experience as someone who searched for a job in this field and as an employer who reviews resumes and interviews candidates for a variety of projects.
 So let’s get started!